Unitarian Universalists of Mt Airy

 We are Accessible for those with Disabilities!

-Restoration features a ramp to the main sanctuary level and a recently completed wheelchair lift and accessible restrooms on both the main and lower levels.
+UUMtAiry features a ramp to the main sanctuary level, a wheelchair lift and an accessible restrooms on both the main and lower levels.
 Check here for photos.

 Words of Inspiration